mihxil/i18n-regions/README.md

 ---
 The central interface of this module is [`org.meeuw.i18n.Region`](i18n-regions/src/main/java/org/meeuw/i18n/Region.java), which represents some geographical region.

-Instances are created via  [java service providers](https://www.baeldung.com/java-spi) implementing [`org.meeuw.i18n.RegionProvider`](i18n-regions//src/main/java/org/meeuw/i18n/RegionProvider.java) (registered via [META-INF/services](src/main/resourcces/META-INF/services/org.meeuw.i18n.RegionProvider)), which are all managed by  [`org.meeuw.i18n.RegionService`](i18n-regions/src/main/java/org/meeuw/i18n/RegionService.java).
+Instances are created via  [java service providers](https://www.baeldung.com/java-spi) implementing [`org.meeuw.i18n.spi.RegionProvider`](i18n-regions/src/main/java/org/meeuw/i18n/spi/RegionProvider.java) (registered via [META-INF/services](i18n-regions/src/main/resources/META-INF/services/org.meeuw.i18n.spi.RegionProvider)), which are all managed by  [`org.meeuw.i18n.RegionService`](i18n-regions/src/main/java/org/meeuw/i18n/RegionService.java).

-Providers are distributes via different artifacts, do you can by that select what kind of regions the  service should provide
+Providers are distributes via different artifacts, so you can in that way select what kind of regions the  service should provide.

 Providers
 ========

 ### Countries
-If you only need countries, you can take a dependency on `org.meeuw.i18:i18n-regions-countries`
+If you only need countries, you can take a dependency on [`org.meeuw.i18n:i18n-regions-countries`](https://search.maven.org/search?q=g:org.meeuw.i18n%20AND%20a:i18n-regions-countries&core=gav)

 It provides:
 - For current countries there are [`org.meeuw.i18n.countries.CurrentCountry`'s](i18n-regions-countries/src/main/java/org/meeuw/i18n/countries/CurrentCountry.java).
 Backend by `com.neovisionaries.i18n.CountryCode`
 - For former countries there is [`org.meeuw.i18n.countries.FormerCountry`](i18n-regions-countries/src/main/java/org/meeuw/i18n/countries/FormerCountry.java), which is backed by  `org.meeuw.i18n.formerlyassigned.FormerlyAssignedCountryCode` (from [i18n-formerly-assigned](https://github.com/mihxil/i18n-formerly-assigned)
-- Some common user assigned countries are  hard coded in [`org.meeuw.i18.countries..UserAssignedCountry`](si18n-regions-countries/rc/main/java/org/meeuw/i18n/countries/UserAssignedCountry.java)
+- Some common user assigned countries are  hard coded in [`org.meeuw.i18.countries.UserAssignedCountry`](si18n-regions-countries/src/main/java/org/meeuw/i18n/countries/UserAssignedCountry.java)

 ### Subdivisions of countries
-These are provided in `org.meeuw.i18:i18n-regions-subdivisions`
+These are provided in [`org.meeuw.i18n:i18n-regions-subdivisions`](https://search.maven.org/search?q=g:org.meeuw.i18n%20AND%20a:i18n-regions-subdivisions&core=gav)
 - For subdivision of countries [`org.meeuw.i18n.subdivisions.CountrySubdivision`](i18n-regions-subdivisions/src/main/java/org/meeuw/i18n/subdivisions/CountrySubdivision.java), which is backed by
 `be.olsson.i18n.subdivision.CountryCodeSubdivision` (from https://github.com/tobias-/i18n-subdivisions)
 - In case there are missing country subdivision they can easily be added via `subdivision.<country code>.properties`.
 E.g. [`subdivisions.GB.properties`](18n-regions-subdivisions/src/main/resources/subdivisions.GB.properties) provides some which were obviously missing from Great Britain otherwise.

 ### Continents
-A list of codes for the continents is provided in `org.meeuw.i18:i18n-regions-continents`
+A list of codes for the continents is provided in [`org.meeuw.i18n:i18n-regions-continents`](https://search.maven.org/search?q=g:org.meeuw.i18n%20AND%20a:i18n-regions-continents&core=ga)

 ### More
 In the same fashion arbitrary region implementations can easily be plugged in.